-This useful guide is intended to help neighbours, residents' associations or community groups to plan a street party.
+The information outlined below is intended to help neighbours, residents' associations or community groups plan a street party.

-Street parties are get togethers that groups of residents arrange for their neighbours.
-The main differences between a small street party and larger public events are listed below:
+Street parties are non commercial get-togethers arranged by groups of residents for their neighbours.
+The main differences between a small street party and larger public events are listed below.

 Larger public events